-130 See, for example, AFME (2023), Response to the FSB invitation for feedback on the effects of the G20 reforms on securitisation, September; IIF (2023), Feedback on the FSB Evaluation of the G20 Securitisation Reforms, October; and Managed Funds Association (2023), Comment Letter re FSB Securitisation Evaluation, October.
+The overview note on consultation feedback and the individual responses, which were not cited as confidential by the respondent, are available on the FSB website alongside feedback received on the terms of reference.
+See, for example, AFME (2023), Response to the FSB invitation for feedback on the effects of the G20 reforms on securitisation.
+September; IIF (2023), Feedback on the FSB Evaluation of the G20 Securitisation Reforms, October; and Managed Funds Association (2023), Comment Letter re FSB Securitisation Evaluation, October.

-131 See for example Maddaloni and Peydro (2011), "Bank risk-taking, securitisation, supervision, and low interest rates: Evidence from the Euro-Area and the US lending standards", The Review of Financial Studies, vol. 24, no. 6, pp. 2121-2165.
+See, for example, Maddaloni and Peydro (2011), "Bank risk-taking, securitisation, supervision, and low interest rates: Evidence from the Euro-Area and the US lending standards", The Review of Financial Studies, Vol. 24, No. 6, pp. 2121-2165.

-132 The increase in outstanding leveraged loan volumes has been partially offset by a decrease in high-yield bonds outstanding.
+153 The increase in outstanding leveraged loan volumes has been partially offset by a decrease in high-yield bonds outstanding.

-associated with securitisation.
+Much of the reduction of securitisation as a share of private sector credit took place in the immediate aftermath of the GFC and before the reforms were implemented, reflecting the stigma associated with securitisation.
 The strongest decline was seen in the US, followed by the UK and the EU.
-Japan and Canada have not witnessed a major decline in securitisation activity (volume) since the GFC, while China experienced moderate growth since at least 2015 in the share of securitisation to private sector credit.133
+Japan and Canada have not witnessed a major decline in securitisation activity (volume) since the GFC, while China experienced moderate growth since at least 2015 in the share of securitisation to private sector credit.154